 ProofHub was founded in 2011 by Sandeep Kashyap and is based in Walnut, California.

-ProofHub offers both an “Essential” tier and an “Ultimate Control” tier for $45/mo and $89/mo respectively when billed annually.
+ProofHub offers an “Essential” tier and an “Ultimate Control” tier for $45/mo and $89/mo respectively when billed annually.

 Trello is headquartered in New York City.
 In 2017 the company was acquired by Atlassian which owns a suite of software for developers and project managers including Confluence and Jira.